 How to change MySQL user and root password?

-We have been using DirectAdmin control panel for a number of years, and each time we setup a server it is necessary to change the root password.
+We have been using the DirectAdmin control panel for a number of years, and each time we set up a server it is necessary to change the root password.
 By default, Direct Admin creates a MySql superuser called "da_admin" with a preassigned password, but we do not know what the root password is.
-Since we use both DirectAdmin and command-line to manage our server, it is essential that we have proper MySQL root password assigned.
+Since we use both DirectAdmin and command-line to manage our server, it is essential that we have a proper MySQL root password assigned.

-1. Since we do have the MySQL superuser called "da_admin" which we can use to change "root" user password, we'll just login to MySQL client with "da_admin" user credential.
-If you are changing "root" password of an existing "root" account, you'll login to MySQL as a "root" user.
-We'll directly modify MySQL user table to accomplish this.
+1. Since we do have the MySQL superuser called "da_admin" which we can use to change the "root" user password, we'll just log in to the MySQL client with the "da_admin" user credential.
+If you are changing the "root" password of an existing "root" account, you'll log in to MySQL as a "root" user.
+We'll directly modify the MySQL user table to accomplish this.

 $ mysql -u da_admin -p